aldunnaeyonus/BillBell/README_SETUP.md

    Ensure the revised code is complete, valid, and ready to replace the original file.

 7) Bill Bell – Shared Bill & Debt Reminders
-   Never miss a bill again — together.

-   Bill Bell is the essential shared bill and debt tracker designed for households, couples, and anyone who wants reliable reminders and total visibility into their financial commitments.
-Say goodbye to late fees and communication gaps with a platform built for shared responsibility.

-   RELIABLE BILL REMINDERS
-   Stay ahead of every due date with a multi-layered notification system.
-Bill Bell ensures you are alerted exactly when it matters most:

-   Timed Alerts: Receive notifications before a bill is due so you have time to plan.

-   Hybrid System: Benefit from local device notifications with a reliable push backup.

-   Smart Silence: Reminders automatically stop the moment anyone in your family marks a bill as paid.

-   BUILT FOR FAMILIES & HOUSEHOLDS
-   Managing a home is a team effort.
-Bill Bell is built from the ground up to keep everyone on the same page:

-   Family Groups: Easily create a "Family" and invite members to join your shared space.

-   Real-Time Sync: When a bill is added or updated, everyone stays in sync across all devices automatically.

-   Collective Visibility: Ideal for partners, roommates, or caregivers managing household responsibilities.

-   NATIVE iOS INTEGRATION
-   Bill Bell leverages the latest iOS technology to put your bills front and center without even opening the app:

-   Live Activities: Track upcoming due dates directly on your Lock Screen or in the Dynamic Island.

-   Home Screen Widgets: View your overdue counts and upcoming bills at a glance with beautiful, localized widgets.

-   Interactive Actions: Mark bills as paid directly from your widget for low-friction management.

-   SIMPLE & FAST MANAGEMENT
-   Quick Entry: Add new bills manually in seconds with a clean, modern interface.

-   Clear Categorization: View "Pending" and "Paid" bills separately to see exactly what still needs your attention.

-   Easy Editing: Update amounts, creditors, or notes at any time as your bills change.

-   SECURE BULK IMPORT
-   Moving your data from a spreadsheet or another app?
-Use our secure import tool:

-   Import Codes: Generate a secure, one-time code to link your data.

-   CSV Support: Upload a spreadsheet to instantly populate your family account with all your existing bills.

-   PRIVACY & SECURITY
-   Your financial data is sensitive, and we treat it that way:

-   Biometric Security: Securely unlock the app using Face ID or Touch ID.

-   Trusted Logins: Sign in quickly and securely with Apple or Google authentication.

-   Family Privacy: Your data is protected and only shared with the specific members of your Family group.

-   IDEAL FOR:
-   Families: Sharing rent, utilities, and household expenses.

-   Couples: Managing joint accounts and personal debts in one place.

-   Caregivers: Tracking financial responsibilities for loved ones.

-   Roommates: Ensuring everyone knows their share of the monthly bills.

-   Stop the stress of tracking dates and start managing your bills with clarity.
-Download Bill Bell today and master your household finances together.
+   Master your household finances with the most advanced shared bill tracker on the App Store.
+Bill Bell combines AI-powered scanning, military-grade encryption, and blazing-fast offline performance to ensure you never miss a due date again.

+   Designed for couples, roommates, and families who demand clarity, privacy, and speed.

+   INTELLIGENT AUTOMATION
+   OCR Bill Scanning: Stop typing.
+Simply snap a photo of your paper bill, and Bill Bell automatically extracts the amount, due date, and vendor.

+   Smart Autocomplete: Instantly recognizes popular vendors (Netflix, Chase, Spotify, etc.) and auto-fills brand logos for a beautiful, organized list.

+   Predictive Dates: See at a glance if a bill is "Due Tomorrow," "Due in 3 Days," or "Overdue."

+   BUILT FOR HOUSEHOLDS
+   Real-Time Family Sync: Invite partners or roommates to your group.
+Changes sync instantly across all devices.

+   Offline-First Architecture: No signal?
+No problem.
+Add or edit bills while offline; we sync everything securely once you reconnect.

+   Conflict-Free Management: Ideal for joint accounts, split rent, and shared utilities.

+   PREMIUM iOS EXPERIENCE
+   Interactive Widgets: View upcoming bills and mark them as paid directly from your Home Screen without opening the app.

+   Live Activities: Keep track of due dates in real-time on your Lock Screen and Dynamic Island.

+   Actionable Notifications: Long-press a reminder to "Mark Paid" or "Snooze" instantly from the notification center.

+   Tactile Feedback: Enjoy a premium feel with custom Haptic feedback and a celebratory confetti animation when you pay a bill.

+   FINANCIAL INSIGHTS
+   Interactive Charts: Visualize your spending with beautiful bar and donut charts.

+   Category Breakdown: See exactly how much you spend on Streaming, Housing, Utilities, and Debt.

+   Trend Analysis: Track your spending history over the last 6 months to spot trends early.

+   UNCOMPROMISED SECURITY
+   End-to-End Encryption (E2EE): Your financial data is encrypted before it leaves your device.
+Not even we can see it.

+   Recovery Kit: Generate a secure PDF Recovery Kit with your private key to ensure you never lose access to your data.

+   Biometric Lock: Secure the app with Face ID or Touch ID for an extra layer of privacy.

+   EFFORTLESS MIGRATION
+   Bulk Import: Moving from spreadsheets?
+Upload a CSV to populate your account in seconds.

+   Search & Filter: Instantly find any bill by name or amount with our high-performance search engine.

+   Stop the stress of manual tracking.
+Download Bill Bell today and experience the fastest, safest way to manage household bills together.